jayanthc/populus/README.md

 radio button label.
 The explanation is displayed on the status bar at the bottom of the page.

-System requirements: psrcat, to be present in the path; a modern web browser such as Google Chrome.
+System requirements: psrcat, to be present in the path; a modern web browser such as Google Chrome; an Internet connection (to load jQuery, Highcharts, and math.js from CDNs).

 Setup instructions: Run psrcat2js.py to generate the JavaScript variables from psrcat.
 Open a browser window and open populus.htm.